Shopify App Frontends

 The Provider handles these key tasks automatically:

-- establishes an iframe-safe secure session with the Gadget backend using Shopify's Session Token authentication scheme
+- Establishes an iframe-safe secure session with the Gadget backend using Shopify's Session Token authentication scheme

-- sets up the correct React context for making backend calls to Gadget using
+- Sets up the correct React context for making backend calls to Gadget using

 @gadgetinc/react